 Broken Lines (1995-2012)

-Years before 2018’s Broken Lines became a renowned and beloved illustrated novel, it was like, ten other things?
+Years before 2018’s Broken Lines became an unheralded illustrated novel, it was like, ten other things?
 It began in the mid-’90s as a handful of one-page photocopied comics I hung up on telephone poles around my hometown.
 In the early aughts, I conceived of it as a large comic/text story divided into four parts, featuring guest artists (tan cover).
 I scrapped that and decided to do a square-format comic book.
 Between 2008 and 2011, I self-published seven 48-page issues comprising eight chapters of story.
 Then, before the story was complete, I went back and re-edited chapters 1-6 and released them as a squarebound graphic novel (green cover).
 Then, in a stroke of savvy genius, I scrapped it all again and rebooted the project as a true prose-centered illustrated novel, which took another four years to complete.
 This project sucked up much more of my life than it should have: I just couldn’t stop jamming more ideas into it.

 ★ Hundreds of pages, out of print